gidavies/WebAppDevOpsLab/README.md

 12. In the QA deployment process settings set the App service name to the name you used in step 10 above.
 Save your changes.
 <img src="images/IC_15.png" width="624"/>

-13. Test the changes by making another code change, committing and pushing, and observe the build and release.
+13. Test the changes by making another code change (e.g. changing the heading again), committing and pushing, and observe the build and release.
 After a few minutes you should see that both the Dev and QA environments have been successfully deployed to.
 <img src="images/IC_16.png" width="624"/>